Preparing for Student Absences

 The degree of flexibility will vary for each class, depending on the kinds of in-class activities and interactions you have planned.
 By establishing a shared expectation for the amount of flexibility within your course, you also make it easier for students to know when their absences or needs could make it challenging to complete the course successfully.
 This can help them determine when to seek additional support, such as requesting accommodation with the Office of Accessible Education (OAE) or requesting a leave of absence through Academic Advising.

-When you articulate items like the following up front and establish a process for managing them, it can be easier to re-share the same information when students ask.
+Consider the following ideas for building flexibility into your course.
+We recommend establishing these expectations and a process for managing them clearly at the beginning of the course.
+This makes it easier to re-share the same information when students ask.

 Allow flexibility in attendance and participation